hashicorp/packer/website/components/_temporary-markdown-page/README.md

 }
 ```

-If the specified page contains front matter, the `page_title` and `description` keys will be added as the title and description the the `<head>` of the page.
+If the specified page contains front matter, the `page_title` and `description` keys will be added as the title and description to the `<head>` of the page.